-- is inconsistent with the Staff Code of Conduct, including inappropriate conduct outside of work, and - does not meet the harm threshold or is otherwise not considered serious enough to consider a referral to the LADO.
+- is inconsistent with the Staff Code of Conduct, including inappropriate conduct outside of work, and - does not meet the harm threshold (see page 22 above) or is otherwise not considered serious enough to consider a referral to the LADO.

-All low-level concerns about adults working in the school regardless of how insignificant they may be perceived to be, should be reported initially to the Head teacher.
-Where the concern relates to the Head teacher this should be referred to the Chair of Governors.
-In a situation where there is a conflict of interest in reporting the matter to the Head teacher, the concern should be referred to the Local Authority Designated Officer ((LADO - see page 24 above for contact details).
+All low-level concerns about adults working in the school regardless of how insignificant they may be perceived to be, should be reported initially to the DSL/Head teacher.
+Where the concern relates to the Head teacher or in a situation where there is a conflict of interest in reporting the matter to the Head teacher, the concern should be referred to the Chair of the Governors.